rohram04/Dynamic-Scheduler-Swapper/readme.md

 ## ML model design: Classification?

 ### Idea 1:
 My original idea was to treat this as a classification problem.
-Based of the current system metrics scheduler A is the best Scheduler so switch to A.
+Based off the current system metrics scheduler A is the best Scheduler so switch to scheduler A.
-Began with the idea of creating a random set of workloads and running each scheduler on the random set.
-Then classified which scheduler was the best by how well it performed based on the following cost function with turnaround time, response time, and coefficient of variation of fairness:
+I began with the idea of creating a random set of workloads and running each scheduler on the random set.
+Then I would classify which scheduler was the best by how well it performed based on the following cost function with turnaround time, response time, and coefficient of variation of fairness:

 $ L = TAT_{avg} + RT_{avg} + CV Fairness_{avg} $